hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/elastic_deform.rst

 .. _bpy.types.Brush.elastic_deform_volume_preservation:

 Volume Preservation
-   Poisson ratio for elastic deformation.
+   Higher values preserve volumes more, but also lead to more bulging.
-   Higher values preserve volume more, but also lead to more bulging.
+   (This value determines the poisson ratio for elastic deformation)